PaloAltoNetworks/pan.dev/products/sase/api/config-orch/api-workflow.md

   "uuid": "3fa85f64-5717-4562-b3fc-2c963f66afa6"
   }
 ```
----

 ### 4. Create the Remote Network
-**Step**: Once the prerequisites are complete, use the `/v1/remote-networks` endpoint to create and deploy the remote network.
+**Step**: Once the prerequisites are complete, use the [create remote networks](/sase/api/config-orch/post-v-1-remote-networks/) endpoint to create and deploy the remote network.

 **Code Snippet (Example using cURL)**:
 ```bash